Faculty Coordinator: Gender, Women & Sexuality Studies

 Ph.D.
 Sociology, University of California Santa Barbara

-In general my classes focus on politics, poverty, and resistance in the Third World, typically through the lens of gender.
-I passionately believe that as citizens of the most powerful country in the world we are in part responsible for global policies implemented in our name.
-It is therefore my goal to enable students to understand the historical record regarding transnational policies and empower them to envision and create alternatives at all levels.
+In general my classes focus on politics, poverty, and resistance in the Third World, typically through the lenses of gender and feminism.
+I passionately believe that as residents of the most powerful country in the world we are in part responsible for global policies implemented in our name and with our money.
+It is therefore my goal to enable students to understand the historical and contemporary record regarding transnational policies and empower them to envision and create alternatives at all levels.

 Recent Courses Taught